 5. Attachment #3, Resume or CV: “lastname_firstname_resume.docx/pdf”

-6. Upon receipt of your materials, you will get an email returned that states “Thank you for applying to the NEH Landmarks of American History and Culture Workshop, Hoover Dam and the Shaping of the American West.”
+6. Upon receipt of your materials, you will get an email returned that states “Thank you for applying to the NEH Institute, Hoover Dam and the Shaping of the American West.”
 This is the notification that your application has been received.
-You will not hear anything further until March 31, 2016.
+You will not hear anything further until March 31st.

-7. On March 31, 2016 all applicants will be notified of their status.
+7. On March 31st all applicants will be notified of their status as selected, waitlisted, or not selected.

-8. If you are selected as an NEH Summer Scholar, you will have until April 7, 2016 to accept or decline the offer.
+8. If you are selected, you will have until April 7th to accept or decline the offer.

-Educators selected to participate as NEH Summer Scholars will receive a stipend of $2,100 at the end of the residential workshop session.
+Educators selected to participate will receive a stipend of $2,100 at the end of the residential workshop session.
 Stipends are intended to help defray travel expenses to and from the project location, books, and ordinary living expenses for the week.
 Please note that stipends are taxable income.

 If you have been accepted to the institute, you will be asked to complete the following documents: